caraya/gulp-starter-2021/src/md-content/container-units.md

 The available values are:

 `size`
 : Establishes a query container for size queries on both the inline and block axis.
-Applies layout containment, style containment, and size containment to the principal box.
+Applies layout, style, and size containment to the principal box.

 `inline-size`
 : Establishes a query container for size queries on the container’s own inline axis.
-Applies layout containment, style containment, and inline-size containment to the principal box.
+Applies layout, style, and inline-size containment to the principal box.

 `block-size`
 : Establishes a query container for size queries on the container’s own block axis.
-Applies layout containment, style containment, and block-size containment to the principal box.
+Applies layout, style, and block-size containment to the principal box.

 `style`
 : Establishes a query container for style queries.

 `state`
 : Establishes a query container for state queries.
 They have been pushed to the next level of the CSS containment specification

 ### Container name